afsc-assessments/ebswp_2023/doc/EBSpollock.md

 \item[Scenario 2:]
-In 2021 and 2022 the catch is set equal to 1.35 million t and in future years $F$ is set equal to the Tier 3 estimate (Rationale: this was has been about equal to the catch level in recent years).
+In 2021 and 2022 the catch is set equal to 1.35 million t and in future years $F$ is set equal to the Tier 3 estimate (Rationale: this has been about equal to the catch level in recent years).

 \item[Scenario 3:]